jason6q/cloud-slurm/README.md

 sudo chown $USER:$USER /mnt/shared-slurm
 ```

 Add all your tailscale node IPs to this file: `/etc/exports`.
-The lines should like this.
+The lines should look like this.
 To display the current device's IP address run `tailscale ip`.
 ```
 /mnt/shared-slurm <TAILSCALE_IP0>/10(rw,sync,no_subtree_check,no_root_squash)
 ...